tribixbite/awesome/README.md

 ## Go

 *   [projectdiscovery/nuclei](https://github.com/projectdiscovery/nuclei) - Nuclei is a fast, customizable vulnerability scanner powered by the global security community and built on a simple YAML-based DSL, enabling collaboration to tackle trending vulnerabilities on the internet.
 It helps you find vulnerabilities in your applications, APIs, networks, DNS, and cloud configurations.
-*   [smtg-ai/claude-squad](https://github.com/smtg-ai/claude-squad) - Manage multiple AI agents like Claude Code, Aider, Codex, OpenCode, and Amp.
+*   [smtg-ai/claude-squad](https://github.com/smtg-ai/claude-squad) - Manage multiple AI terminal agents like Claude Code, Aider, Codex, OpenCode, and Amp.
 *   [brianshea2/meshmap.net](https://github.com/brianshea2/meshmap.net) - a map of Meshtastic nodes
 *   [railwayapp/railpack](https://github.com/railwayapp/railpack) - Zero-config application builder that automatically analyzes and turns your code into an image
 *   [nektos/act](https://github.com/nektos/act) - Run your GitHub Actions locally 🚀